simOne3107/R4CogPsy/README.md

 #### Logistic regression ####

-**Logistic regression** is a type of multiple regression in which the outcome variable is a categorical variable, and the predictor variables are either continuous or categorical variables.
+**Logistic regression** is a type of multiple regression in which the outcome variable is a **categorical variable**, and the predictor variables are either continuous or categorical variables.
+When the predictors are categorical, the slopes are differences between groups.

 We can use log-likelihood statistic to assess the fit of a logistic regression model.
 The log-likelihood statistic indicates how much unexplained information there is after the model has been fitted in.
 The larger the value of the log-likelihood, the more unexplained observations there are in the model.

 In **R**, we can do logistic regression with the generalized linear model function `glm()`.